 - Investigation of numerical model uncertainties (for example, the turbulence model)

 The complete process of analysis based on V&V assessments is shown in Figure 2:

-Up until now, it is obvious that V&V assessments should be implemented in all studies encompassing numerical analysis.
-Due to varying error rates throughout both the Verification & Validation processes, 100% of accuracy is almost impossible.
+We can conclude that it is obvious that V&V assessments should be implemented in all studies encompassing numerical analysis.
+However, due to varying error rates throughout both the verification and validation processes, 100% accuracy is almost impossible.
 Hence, for V&V assessments, it is essential to specify the level of acceptable error regarding the model and solution.

-Standard for Verification and Validation in Computational Fluid Dynamics and Heat Transfer, ASME, V&V-20, 2009.
+- A Standard for Verification and Validation in Computational Fluid Dynamics and Heat Transfer, ASME, V and V-20, 2009

-Guide for Verification & Validation in Computational Solid Mechanics, ASME, V&V10, 2006.
+- Guide for Verification and Validation in Computational Solid Mechanics, ASME, V and V10, 2006